The baby name Ledger was borrowed from a Hollywood leading man, but it’s also a medieval gem, long undiscovered.

 But what about the book?

 We record transactions – usually financial – in a ledger.
-It started out as a type of book, but they exist in electronic form, too, now.
+It started out as a type of physical book of accounts, but they exist (mostly) in electronic form now.
 The word has been used since at least the late sixteenth century.
-This word seems to come from the Dutch leggen – to place or to lay.
+It seems to come from the Dutch leggen – to place or to lay.

-As for ledge, that traces its origins to leggen, too.
-Or perhaps to the Swedish lagg – rim.
+As for ledge, that traces its origins to leggen, too, or maybe an Old English word.
+Perhaps even the Swedish lagg – rim.
 It might refer to anything from the edge of a cliff to a narrow bookshelf.

 HEATH LEDGER